revyos/docs/docs/Installation/licheepi4a.en.md

 ## Booting from eMMC

 When booting from eMMC, RevyOS images are flashed to the eMMC storage using `fastboot`.
 There are two options: connecting with or without a serial interface.
-This guide provides instructions for both methods.
+This guide provides instructions for both methods.\
+You must eject SD card when booting from eMMC.

 ### Preparation